Event-Aware Prompt Learning for Dynamic Graphs: Introduction

-To bridge such gap \cite{liu2023pre}, prompt learning have been applied to static graphs \cite{liu2023graphprompt,sun2022gppt,sun2023all}.
-They design prompts to modify the node feature or embedding to better adapt to downstream tasks.
-In the prompt tuning phase, only the lightweight prompts are tuned, making the method parameter-efficient, especially effective in low-source scenarios.
-However, they are unable to capture the evolving patterns in dynamic graphs.
-Recently, prompt learning has also been explored on dynamic graphs \cite{yu2024dygprompt,chen2024prompt}.
-They design temporal prompts to capture the evolving interactions between nodes and time.
-However, these methods overlook the impact of historical events, ignoring the graph evolution process during the adaptation phase.
-To solve these limitations, in this work, we propose an \textbf{EV}ent-aware dynamic graph \textbf{P}rompt learning method, \model, as shown in Fig.~\ref{fig.intro-motivation}. \model\ leverages knowledge from historical events for downstream adaptation, and can serve as a plug-in to enhance existing dynamic graph learning methods, including traditional DGNNs, dynamic graph pre-training methods, and graph prompt learning methods.
-The realization of \model\ is non-trivial due to two key challenges.
+To bridge the objective gap in a parameter-efficient manner \cite{liu2023pre}, prompt learning has been applied to static graphs \cite{liu2023graphprompt,sun2022gppt,sun2023all}.
+They modify the node features or embeddings by introducing lightweight, task-specific prompts, which are then tuned for downstream tasks.
+This approach is particularly efficient in low-resource scenarios as only the prompt parameters are adjusted, while the pre-trained encoder remains frozen.
+However, these static prompt-based methods are unable to capture the temporal dynamics inherent in evolving graphs.
+Recently, prompt learning has been extended to dynamic graphs \cite{yu2024dygprompt,chen2024prompt}, where time-aware and node-aware prompts are used to model interactions between nodes and time.
+Despite this progress, existing dynamic prompt methods only capture temporal dynamics at the node--time level and fail to explicitly leverage the structural evolutions induced by different historical events during adaptation.
+In many systems, however, events are the atomic drivers of graph evolution and provide the most direct behavioral evidence; overlooking event-level knowledge can therefore limit adaptation effectiveness.
+To solve these limitations, in this work, we propose an \textbf{EV}ent-aware dynamic graph \textbf{P}rompt learning method, \model, as shown in Fig.~\ref{fig.intro-motivation}. \model\ leverages historical events as first-class adaptation signals and serves as a plug-in that can enhance existing dynamic graph learning pipelines, including traditional DGNNs, dynamic graph pre-training methods, and dynamic graph prompt learning methods.
+However, the realization of \model\ is non-trivial due to two key challenges.